lara-learning/lara/readme.md

 - BACKEND_URL
   - String containing backend development url
 - ENABLE_FRONTEND_TUNNEL
-  - Boolean
+  - Boolean.
+Tunnel localhost to a publicly available url using ngrok.
 - ENABLE_BACKEND_TUNNEL
-  - Boolean
+  - Boolean.
+Tunnel localhost to a publicly available url using ngrok.
 - ALEXA_SKILL_ID
-  - Not required
+  - String.
+Not required
+- ALEXA_SKILL_STAGE
+  - String.
+Not required.
 - ALEXA_AMAZON_CLIENT_ID
-  - Not required
+  - String.
+Not required
 - ALEXA_AMAZON_CLIENT_SECRET
-  - Not required
+  - String.
+Not required
+- LARA_SECRET
+  - Secret used in creating oauth secrets
+- STAGE
+  - String containing stage (probably: dev/production/staging)

 - STAGING_BE_URL
-  - String containing the URL to the staging backend e.g.: https://staging.api.lara.exampleCompany.com/
+  - String containing the URL to the staging backend e.g.: https://staging.api.lara.exampleCompany.com/.
+Mainly used in CI/CD Pipelines
 - STAGING_FE_URL
-  - String containing the URL to the staging frontend e.g.: https://staging.lara.exampleCompany.com/
+  - String containing the URL to the staging frontend e.g.: https://staging.lara.exampleCompany.com/.
+Mainly used in CI/CD Pipelines
 - PRODUCTION_BE_URL
-  - String containing the URL to the production backend e.g.: https://api.lara.exampleCompany.com/
+  - String containing the URL to the production backend e.g.: https://api.lara.exampleCompany.com/.
+Mainly used in CI/CD Pipelines
 - PRODUCTION_FE_URL
-  - String containing the URL to the production frontend e.g.: https://lara.exampleCompany.com/
+  - String containing the URL to the production frontend e.g.: https://lara.exampleCompany.com/.
+Mainly used in CI/CD Pipelines

 - TEST_TRAINEE_ID
+  - ID of test trainee on the stating environment for e2e tests.
+If not provided e2e tests are skipped.
 - TEST_TRAINER_ID
-  - ID of testusers on the staging environment for e2e tests.
+  - ID of test trainer on the staging environment for e2e tests.
 If not provided e2e tests are skipped.

-- LARA_SECRET
-  - Secret used in creating oauth secrets
-- STAGE
-  - String containing stage (probably: dev/prod)

 ### NEW AWS SETUP